ChandraKiranSaladi/Ricart-Agrawala-Mutex/README.md

 ### Description:

 This is an interesting algorithm which takes <= 2(N-1) messages to enter the critical Section, unlike Lamports Mutex which utilizes 3(N-1).
-For more
+For more details read Project_1 Description.pdf
 ***
 ## Important Note